The velocity field of the Scorpius-Centaurus OB association: Discussion

 \subsection{Flow substructure and origin}

 Figure~\ref{fig:flow_fields} illustrates that the data harbors velocity structure that is not captured by cluster averages.
+Evidence for small scale kinematic structure was already given by \citet{2018Wright}, who interpreted this as indication that the OB association has not gone through a phase of dynamical relaxation.
 With reference to the \texttt{SigMA} clustering results, examples for this are significant sub-structure in the (rather extended) location of the $\sigma$-Cen cluster, velocity patterns within the isolated Cham~1 and 2 clusters, and a notable motion at the side of Sco-Cen facing the Galactic center, mostly traced by stars constituting the V1062-Sco, UPK\,606, and Centaurus-far clusters.
 In general, the visual impression appears to indicate that these structures have originated from a similar feedback-driven mechanism as the cluster chains.
 The spatial arrangement of the acceleration patterns seen in the stellar flow field potentially indicates the evolution in structure, ranging from bulk motion in proto Sco-Cen, to radial expanding bulk flow, for instance, in USco, to clearly defined cluster chains to smaller low mass extensions, as, for example, traced by stars constituting the L134/183 cluster.
 This might indicate that the morphology of the flow largely depends on the mass of the material that has to be moved by the feedback sources.